Pathos14489/Pantella-Launcher/README.md

 ![Screenshot](https://raw.githubusercontent.com/Pathos14489/Mantella-Launcher/main/assets/example.png)

+## Features

+- Download and run Mantella forks from source
+- Automatically update forks to the latest version when you're ready
+- Easily switch between forks
+- Easy to use interface
+- Don't have to install Python or any dependencies to run the Mantella server
+- Automatic Crash Recovery

 ## How to Use

 Download the latest release from the releases tab, or clone this repository and build from source.
 Run the Mantella_Launcher.exe, Download a fork and click Start to open Mantella.
 Please verify that all configuration settings are set in the fork you're trying to use before reporting a bug.